 What to plant

 - Broccoli, cabbage, cauliflower and kale tolerate the cold and can still be planted.
-Do not expect them to grow very quickly though.
+However, do not expect them to grow very quickly.

 - June is usually too cold and wet for any flower seed to germinate.